jamesmcdonagh/newkidsontheblockchain/README.md

 Used to verify signatures.
 Also the public address.
 Send currency to this address.

 ##### Transactions
 Objects that capture the information between 2 Primary components.
+They will represent exchanges in our cryptocurrency.
 Input is details of orginal sender - digitial signature and public key.
 Output is amount and address, also total after transaction.